davs3275/sbs/med/collier.md

 others are more modest than this.
 However, they remember the favour, and look upon you in a manner as their debtor.
-A third sort shall scarce know what they have dooe.
-These are much like a vifte, which is satisfied by being fruitful in its kind, and bears a bunch of grapes without expecting any thanks for it.
+A third sort shall scarce know what they have done.
+These are much like a vine, which is satisfied by being fruitful in its kind, and bears a bunch of grapes without expecting any thanks for it.
 A fleet horse or greyhound does not make a